Biden Accepts Presidential Nomination as Democrats Rally Behind Him

 Baldwin portrayed that country as an inclusive one “because most of us want the same things: good schools in our neighborhoods, racial justice, the freedom to love who we want, dignity in our work, and economy where small businesses and working families thrive.”

-Bringing to mind working with Biden and Barack Obama to pass the Affordable Care Act as a prominent example of the results achieved by collaborating toward the country’s fairer, more compassionate ideals.
+The Badger State senator brought to mind working with Biden and Barack Obama to pass the Affordable Care Act as a prominent example of the results achieved by collaborating toward the country’s fairer, more compassionate ideals.

 “That’s the America I know,” she said.
 “That’s the America I love.
 And that’s the America we will be with Joe Biden and Kamala Harris in the White House.”